 To help support the projects that have received federal government funding, each project has a Project Lead who has expertise in the area of the project.
 The project leads work with the NAS Coordinator and help guide the projects in a voluntary capacity.

-Project lead – Food allergy prevention project
+Project lead – Food Allergy Prevention Project and Shared Care Model project

 Associate Professor Richard Loh is the Head of the Immunology Department at Princess Margaret Hospital (Perth Children’s Hospital) and Clinical Associate Professor at the University of Western Australia.
 Richard is a graduate of the University of Queensland and trained in Immunology and Allergy at the Children's Hospital in Boston and Harvard Medical School.